santhosh-tekuri/notes/kubernetes/pods.md

 Remember:
 * make hook handlers as lightweight as possible
-* hook is executed at least once, means may be called multiple times:
-    * hook is not called again, if it fails
-    * hook might be called again, in case of kubelet restart in middle of hook
 * hook failures are broadcasted as events `FailedPostStartHook`, `FailedPreStopHook`
 * resources consumed by the command are counted against the container